teralove/healer-debuffs/README.md

 # Healer Debuffs

-Sends notifications to yourself or the party when an abnormality has been applied.
+Sends notifications to yourself or the party when an abnormality (Contagion or Hurricane) has been applied.
 Messages are only sent to yourself by default.